-The best time to visit Dong Valley is from the months of April to July in the summer months.
+The best time to visit Dong Valley is between the months of April and July.
 During this time you can hope to explore the best possible sight-seeing places.

-By Air - By air, the best the way to reach Dong village would be to fly to Dibrugarh and then get a cab or some other means of transportation to reach your destination.
-You can easily get flights from major Indian cities like New Delhi, Bengaluru, Chennai and Hyderabad.
+By Air.
+By air, the best way to reach Dong village would be to fly to Dibrugarh and then get a cab or some other means of transportation to reach your destination.
+You can easily get flights from major Indian cities like New Delhi, Bengaluru, Chennai, and Hyderabad.
 From Tezu, you can also hire helicopters to further travel to your destination.
-After getting off the airport, you can easily hire cabs to reach your destination.
+After getting out of the airport, you can easily hire cabs to reach your destination.

-By Road - The overall connectivity via road is quite good.
+By Road.
+The overall connectivity via road is quite good.
 So, if you are planning to visit this place via road then it would be a convenient experience for you.
-You can reach out to Dong Valley from major Indian cities like Delhi, Pune, Bangalore and Chennai.
-It would take you a timeframe of approximately 53 hrs, 70 hrs, 75 hrs, 70-75 hrs to reach this destination.
-To travel via road you will have to take NH27 or NH16.
+You can reach out to Dong Valley from major Indian cities like Delhi, Pune, Bangalore, and Chennai.

-By Train - The Tinsukia station is the nearest railhead.
-Once you reach there, it will be necessary to get some means of transportation like a cab to reach your destination.
+By Train.
+The Tinsukia station is the nearest railhead.
+Once you reach there, it will be necessary to get some means of transportation like a cab or a bus to reach your destination.